Aliases for U2AF2 Gene

 GeneCards Summary for U2AF2 Gene

 U2AF2 (U2 Small Nuclear RNA Auxiliary Factor 2) is a Protein Coding gene.
-Among its related pathways are Gene Expression and Spliceosome.
-GO annotations related to this gene include RNA binding and enzyme binding.
+Among its related pathways are Transport of Mature Transcript to Cytoplasm and RNA Polymerase II Transcription Termination.
+GO annotations related to this gene include nucleic acid binding and RNA binding.
 An important paralog of this gene is UHMK1.

 UniProtKB/Swiss-Prot for U2AF2 Gene